ewels/rich-click/docs/documentation/introduction_to_click.md

 - Arguments are required, and options are not (unless you specify `required=True`).
 - Arguments are positional, and options must be prefixed with one or two dashes.

-The below code shows some of the features available with optinos and arguments:
+The below code shows some of the features available with options and arguments:

 ```python
 # hello.py